oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 for signature verification using reasonable and appropriate means for the given key-distribution method.

+## Progressive Redaction

+Issuers should be aware that when holder binding is not present, documents can be progressively redacted by any holder, and further redaction can be applied to an already disclosed token.

+For example, a device manufacturer might produce an SD-JWT containing information about upstream and downstream supply chain contributors.

+Each supply chain party can verify only the disclosed claims they have received from an upstream party, and they can choose to redact claims before presenting the redacted token to a downstream party.

+In some scenarios this behavior could be desirable, but if it is not, issuers are encouraged to apply holder binding.

 # Privacy Considerations {#privacy_considerations}

 The privacy principles of [@ISO.29100] should be adhered to.